2023 Nashville school shooting: Policy debate and protests

+A Trans activist called out the school for abuse calling it a “Right wing institution” that needed to be regulated, allegedly giving the reason why Hale attacked the school.
+The activist denounced the attack, but said mandating LGBTQ+ friendly curriculum and providing free mental healthcare would prevent more attacks.

 Also on April 5, right-wing political activist Charlie Kirk spoke out against gun laws at a Turning Point USA rally, stating, "It's worth to have a cost of, unfortunately, some gun deaths every single year so that we can have the Second Amendment to protect our other God-given rights".
 He further stated that gun violence could be reduced with having armed guards at schools.
 Kirk's response was criticized by Shannon Watts, who stated in an email to Newsweek that gun safety laws were essential to saving lives.
 After Kirk was shot dead on a college campus on September 10, 2025, his statement was reposted numerous times on social media.

 The state legislature passed bills designed to improve safety measures at schools.
 In March, it passed a law allowing private schools to hire school resource officers from police departments to help prevent shootings, effective immediately.
 In April, the legislature passed a bill allocating $230 million towards school safety, including to place school-resource officers in every school; the bill was signed into law in May.
 On August 8, 2023, Governor Bill Lee officially called for a special session of the General Assembly to be held on August 21 to focus on public safety in response to the shooting.